VicourtBitt/EE-Jobs_Strapless/README.md

 Welcome to the "Bootstrap-less" version of EE-Jobs, one of my own projects made for the ProzTech Front-End bootcamp.
 The reason that I'm "re-doing" all the work without the Bootstrap is to show myself (and the future recruiters) that I can work without framework components.

 ## Current State
-Currently unfinished, but I'll manage to make it work until July 30th.
+I'll manage to finish until August 14th.

 ## What does we have?
-- Some general classes that can be used anywhere;
+- General classes that can be imported and edited with the media-queries;
-- A general design (three-banner screen);
+- A general design, that's used inside every page (three-banner screen);
+- Form "validation" on most pages;
+- A Google Cloud Platform VM open and running: http://34.95.142.6/